FirestormViewer/phoenix-firestorm/doc/vlc_audio_plugin.md

 bypass, disable and reset behavior.
 The operator's listening acceptance is recorded above.
 Exhaustive physical layout, long-playback and device-recovery testing remain open.

+### Native duration fades (2026-09-19)

+The 50 ms smoothing-only attempt below failed operator listening acceptance.
+It joined frame-timed targets but did not control the complete fade timeline.

+Windows VLC now advertises the music-only `media_music: 1.0` capability.
+The viewer sends its existing generation/serial-tagged configure, user gain/mute, and full-duration transition messages; object media remains on its existing path.
+The retired custom PCM capability is not enabled.
+Native transitions disable the viewer's frame-based fade multiplier and completion timer through the existing backend-fade interface.

+The filter applies a separate transition envelope sample by sample from its current value to the commanded target over the requested duration.
+One packed control value publishes serial, milliseconds and target together.
+User volume retains the cubic curve and short smoothing; mute gates samples independently.
+Initial zero and pending fade-in commands are installed before decoding.

+The final target sample publishes a scheduled PTS fence and output epoch.
+The VLC output variant records successful block submission and reports the last submitted PTS end minus VLC's existing `TimeGet` queued delay, clamped to the submitted tail.
+The plugin acknowledges only the matching command after that reported playback position reaches the fence.
+Flush/stop epochs invalidate old fences; output errors cannot acknowledge success.
+This is VLC playback-clock completion, not an acoustic guarantee or the former custom physical-endpoint contract.
+There is no new device loop or clock extrapolator.
+No progress beyond duration plus 30 seconds reports failure, not completion.

+Tests exercise one three-second command without viewer updates, exact final samples across block boundaries, independent volume/mute, stale command/epoch rejection, and the actual VLC DLL `Play`, `TimeGet`, `Flush` and `Stop` functions against fake render/clock interfaces.
+The operator confirmed on 2026-09-19:
+"This crossfade fix works.
+Stream transition is smooth."
+Transition listening acceptance passes on the tested setup; this does not qualify every device or establish overlapping, gapless playback of two streams.

+### Superseded smoothing-only attempt (2026-09-19)

+The operator accepted software surround but reported stepped stream fades.
+Native playback had restored the legacy frame-timed volume updates, truncated to integer VLC percentages and also applied through waveOut volume.

+Windows parcel music now identifies its role even with Spatial sound set to Stereo.
+The VLC filter receives a floating-point gain target from the player, retaining VLC's cubic volume curve without integer-percent quantization.
+Each new target is joined from the current gain by a 50 ms linear per-sample ramp, including continuous retargeting and exact zero.
+Initial gain is set before decoding.
+The filter handles gain in place when no channel expansion is needed;
+the accepted speaker routing is unchanged.
+VLC output and the legacy Windows session-volume workaround are set to unity on setup/playing, not updated with each fade step.
+Object media/video retain their existing volume path.

+This attempt removed gain discontinuities, not the viewer's fade scheduler: transition duration and stream stop/start still use the viewer timer.
+There is up to 50 ms of smoothing lag plus VLC's queued audio, and no new endpoint-completion claim or gapless/crossfade guarantee.
+Low frame rates and queued fade tails remain listening-test risks.
+This change is not the rejected custom PCM output.

+Actual-DLL tests cover sub-percent targets, 2/6/8 channels, 1/37/512-frame partitions, interrupted ramps, initial gain and exact zero.
+Physical fade smoothness has not yet been accepted.

 ## Timestamp recovery retry (2026-09-18)